biswa2210/Mack-customized-version-of-Jack/README.md

 <div align="justified">

 MACK is a virtual assistant.
 It takes user whatever user wants to open like google, you tube, system realted applications etc. It is a customized and updated version of JACK.
+It can check even odd, prime, palindrome, fibonacci etc numbers in range or normally it can check.

 </div>